sqmch/rdb/README.md

-# rdb - Vue.js GUI for pulling data from reddit with praw
+# rdb - Vue.js GUI for pulling data from reddit with praw (WIP)

-#### This project is an exploration of Vue, flask and various related modules for educational purposes.
-The idea was to look more closely at how to create modern web-based GUI-s for some python scripts I had lying around.
+##### This project is an exploration of Vue and Flask for learning purposes.
+The idea was born from interest in creating modern web-based GUI-s for python scripts.
+Original inspiration: https://github.com/oleg-agapov/flask-vue-spa

-#### rdb lists submissions of a specified subreddit, lets you select the ones you're interested in and then by pressing "Grab data" shows some collected data in a table with some charts to go with it.
+##### rdb lists submissions of a specified subreddit, lets you select the ones you're interested in and then by pressing "Grab data" shows the collected data in a table with some charts to go with it, as well as the option to download it as a CSV file.

-- backend: flask
+- backend: Flask
 - frontend: Vue.js with vue-material

 ## Setup